-With a new team built from scratch by crew chief Rodney Childers, Harvick won five races, tying his season-best effort.
-He won a career-high eight poles, two more than he scored in his 13 previous seasons combined.
+In 2014, Harvick won five races, tying his season-best effort.
+He won a career-high eight poles – two more than in his 13 previous seasons combined.
 He led 2,137 laps, becoming only the third driver to lead more than 2,000 laps in a single season since 2000.
 The most laps Harvick led in a single Sprint Cup season prior to 2014 was 895 laps in 2006.
 Of the 24 track qualifying records set during the 2014 Sprint Cup season, Harvick accounted for six of them.
 No other driver had more than four.
 Lastly, the title allowed Harvick to become only the third driver to earn both a Sprint Cup championship and a NASCAR Xfinity Series championship, joining Bobby Labonte and Brad Keselowski.
-Harvick is a two-time Xfinity Series champion (2001 and 2006).
+Harvick is a two-time Xfinity Series champion, having scored those titles in 2001 and 2006.

-In addition to his impressive performance on the Sprint Cup side, Harvick has two Xfinity Series championships, 44 Xfinity Series wins and 14 NASCAR Camping World Truck Series victories.
+In addition to his impressive performance on the Sprint Cup side, Harvick has two Xfinity Series championships, 46 Xfinity Series wins and 14 NASCAR Camping World Truck Series victories.

 Harvick’s drive to win was set into motion at age 5 thanks to a go-kart he received from his parents for his kindergarten graduation.
 After gaining experience in his go-kart, Harvick began racing at local tracks at age 7.
 For 10 years he was a force on the karting circuit, earning seven national championships and two Grand National championships.